 What is Complex Trauma Coaching?

-A Certified Complex Trauma Recovery Coach is a Mental Health Practitioner trained in working with clients with Childhood Trauma otherwise known as Complex Trauma.
-The difference between Coaching and Therapy is Coaches acknowledge the past traumas and work with the present for each client. client has been inundated in past traumas, therefore all focus is brought into the present to ensure clients experience a safe environment, and do not experience re-traumatisation.
-We acknowledge with gentle curiosity maladaptive coping mechanisms, and unhealthy behaviours that are a result of broken core beliefs that traumas taught our clients.
+A Certified Complex Trauma Recovery Coach is a Mental Health Practitioner trained in working with clients with Childhood Trauma otherwise known as Complex Ptsd.
+With Coaching past traumas are acknowledged but we work in the present reality.
+Clients experience an emotionally safe environment, and do not experience re-traumatisation.
+Coaches acknowledge with gentle curiosity maladaptive coping mechanisms and unhealthy behaviours due to broken core beliefs from past traumas.

-We work within the clients recovery goals through setting action steps, identifying obstacles as they arise, and always maintain a safe space for the client to discuss and process their experiences in the context of a relatable, professional relationship.
-Coaching empowers the client to solve their own problems, when similar situations arise in their lives.
-Our aim is to equip and empower our clients to understand what is happening physically, emotionally and mentally and when behaviours are repeated in differing situations to assess how the client desires to navigate change through identifying where the behaviour began and how to construct moving forward in a different way.
+Coaches always maintain a safe space for the client to discuss and process their experiences in the context of a relatable, professional relationship.
+Coaching empowers the client to solve their own problems and equip our clients to understand what is happening physically, emotionally and mentally when behaviours are repeated.
+Coaches assess how the client desires to navigate change and help to construct personalised strategies for the client to move forward in a different way.

 How is Trauma Recovery Coaching different from Life or Professional Coaching?

-There is a distinct equality to the Coach and Client relationship, we support the client no matter what they choose to do, always validating, and understanding how they got here.
+There is a distinct equality to the Coach and Client relationship.
+Coaches support clients no matter what they choose to do, always validating and understanding how the client arrived in this situation.
 The client is responsible for the outcome and growth.
 Trauma Recovery Coaches work in the ‘bi-products’ of trauma: codependency, shame, addiction, self-harm and focus on self-care and self-compassion.